Guidelines for confirmation of candidature - higher degree by research

 Feedback to candidate

-Feedback will be provided to the candidate by the Principal Supervisor and the SRC (or Head of School if the SRC is the Principal Supervisor) as soon as is practicable after the candidate's oral presentation.
-The feedback should, as far as possible, be constructive and encouraging and contain the following two elements.
+Feedback will be provided to the candidate by the Principal Supervisor with five days of the candidate's oral presentation.
+The feedback should be constructive and encouraging and contain the following two elements.

-- The confirmation panel's recommendation to the RHDC (i.e. confirmation recommended or confirmation not recommended)
+- The confirmation panel's recommendation to the RHDC (Confirmed; Confirmed subject to conditions, or Not Confirmed)

-- Any feedback on the substance of the candidate's research.
-In cases where a further opportunity to apply for confirmation is recommended, the feedback will include details of what needs to be addressed, what will be the timing and nature of the next step in the confirmation process
+- Feedback on the substance of the candidate's research.
+In cases where a further opportunity to apply for confirmation is recommended, the feedback will include details of what needs to be addressed, what will be the timing and nature of the next step in the confirmation process.
+In the case that a candidate is not confirmed the panel will recommend that the candidate be invited to 'Show Cause' on why candidature should not be terminated.